nmeri17/suphle-docs/src/docs/v1/service-coordinators/index.md

 #### Pure services

 This can refer to anything from business logic to database fetch queries.
 In Suphle, this semantic is represented by the class `Suphle\Services\UpdatelessService`.
-Whether or not a distinction over database vs non-database `UpdatelessService` services will be made depends on how independently they change.
-This is because, when this demarcation occurs, either class is prohibited from depending on the other.

 #### Database mutating services